Your Ultimate Guide to State Parks in South Carolina

 Wow Factor: This park is known for hosting major national fishing tournaments!

-Need To Know: This state park has lakeside view park villas and lakefront sites for camping -book in advance.
+Need To Know: This state park offers lakeside view park villas and lakefront sites for camping, which should be booked well in advance.

-Dreher Island State Park also offers versatile camping options, including lakefront sites for RVs and tents, exclusive tent sites, and comfortable villas.
+Dreher Island State Park also offers a variety of camping options, including lakefront sites for RVs and tents, exclusive tent sites, and comfortable villas.
 Additionally, camper cabins provide a roof over your head with basic amenities and outdoor cooking facilities.
+This is one of the best state parks for camping in South Carolina.

 5. Oconee State Park